Last Updated on November 15, 2025

 If you have leftovers, store them in an airtight container and refrigerate for up to 3 days.

-Leftover green bean casserole can be reheated in the oven or microwave, but it won’t have the same crispy onion mouthfeel as the fresh casserole does.
-The flavors of the casserole will still be great, though.
+Leftover green bean casserole can be reheated in the oven or microwave, but it won’t have the same crispy onion mouthfeel as the fresh casserole.
+The flavor will still be great, though.

 Your Thanksgiving Table will be complete with baked turkey, mashed sweet potatoes, and the classic holiday side dish, fresh Thanksgiving green bean casserole.